 Fact: This African safari myth is the one we hear nearly as often as the 'expensive' myth.

-We have been on a number of guided drives in both the private reserves and in the national parks and the caliber of safari field guides generally leaves much to be desired!
+We have been on about 150 guided game drives in both the private reserves and in the national parks and the caliber of safari field guides generally leaves much to be desired!
 We have far better sightings when on our self-drive safaris.